Past Performance Schedule

 band attend the Lionel Hampton Jazz Festival.
 Also, the Mile High Jazz Band Association

-founded and produces or co-produces an annual, multi-day Jazz Festival in Carson City in August.
+founded and produces or co-produces the annual, multi-day Jazz & Beyond Music Festival in Carson City each August since 2004.

 The band performs around the Carson City area.
 You can